nikspyratos/thecapegreek-site/source/content/index.blade.md

 Heyo, I'm Nik.
 I'm a Greek-South African software developer currently based in Cape Town.
 This website is a space for me to write, play, and share ideas.

 Like most developers, I have opinions on things.
-This doesn't reflect the views of any client or employer of mine, past, present and future.
+This doesn't reflect the views of any client or employer of mine, past or present.

+---
 ## Community

-I'm a big believer in the value of professional & personal communities.
+I'm a big believer in the value of professional & personal communities:

-@include('_partials.item-card-list', ['items' => $page->communities, 'cardSize' => 'w-1/3'])
+@include('_partials.item-card-list', ['items' => $page->communities, 'cardSize' => 'w-1/3', 'transparent' => true, 'centered' => false])

 ## Projects